Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of Concealability

 \section{Verification of Concealability}

-This section presents a necessary and sufficient condition for concealability based on a diagnoser construction.
+This section presents a necessary and sufficient condition for concealability based on a diagnoser construction, where the diagnoser was originally proposed for diagnosability verification \cite{1995Sampath}.
 The idea is that a secret event is concealable if and only if for each arbitrarily long sequence in which the secret event occurs at least once, we can find at least one other arbitrarily long sequence in which the secret event does not appear and the two sequences have the same observable projection.
 To proceed, several definitions are provided below.